Vardhan-225/Amoskys/docs/PHASE1_FINAL_COMPLETION.md

-# 🎉 Amoskys Phase 1: COMPLETE
+# 🎉 InfraSpectre Phase 1: COMPLETE

 ## Executive Summary

 **Phase 1 foundation cleanup is officially COMPLETE and ready for production.**

-Amoskys has been successfully transformed from a prototype monitoring tool into a **production-ready, enterprise-grade security detection platform** with:
+InfraSpectre has been successfully transformed from a prototype monitoring tool into a **production-ready, enterprise-grade security detection platform** with:

 - ✅ **100% Test Success Rate** (13/13 tests passing)
 - ✅ **Clean Architecture** with organized module structure